Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 As many leaders learn early in their career the hard way, before you can make big changes, you need to get buy-in.

 You can't get much done as a leader if people won't follow you.
 However, that doesn't just happen because you're the boss.
-Instead, you have to learn how to get buy-in from others.
+Instead, you have to learn how to get buy-in from them.

 This awesome video by entrepreneur Derek Sivers captures perfectly how that happens by watching a lone dancer on the hill become the leader of a big dance party: